ricardoquesada/ricardoquesada.github.io/content/posts/a-multi-platform-256-byte-intro.md

 ```

 The first 2 instructions could potentially break our DOS program.
-But if you look at the [initial values of `BX`, `SI` and `CX`](http://www.fysnet.net/yourhelp.htm), it is safe to assume that:
+But if you
+look at the[initial values of `BX`, `SI` and
+`CX`](http://www.fysnet.net/yourhelp.htm), it is safe to assume that:

 - `BX = 0x0000`
 - `SI = 0x0100`
 - `CX = 0x00FF`

-What will happen is that the first instruction will overwrite itself, and the second will overwrite `CX`.
+What will happen is that the first instruction will overwrite itself, and the
+second will overwrite `CX`.
 The `OR` will set `Z=0`.
-And the following instruction will jump to our start address.
+And the following
+instruction will jump to our start address.

 The generated binary will run both on a DOS machine and on a C64.
+This technique
-This technique does not use any emulator trick.
+does not use any emulator trick.
 The binary runs in real hardware.

-What's nice about this technique is that it doesn't add any overhead: no additional bytes are needed to support both platforms.
+What's nice about this technique is that it doesn't add any overhead: no
+additional bytes are needed to support both platforms.

 **Challenge**: Create a binary that can run in 3 different platforms.